 Clive runs a very successful media company, CSMEDIA Ltd, and has worked with many international stars and big corporations.
 Clive first started his career with ITV based in Culverhouse Cross studios, moving onto the BBC before relocating to London and starting his own company.
 Clive brings a fountain of media knowledge to the station and is passionate about helping others follow their dreams.

 A career social worker and manager in the sector specialising in children and young people.
 Phil has 30 years experience of understanding the sometimes complex and challenging needs of those for whom he cares and finding solutions and matching opportunities for these young people is a key skill.
 Phil also has extensive experience of working in and with the Voluntary and Statutory Sector and brings this vitally important experience and perspective to the board.

-Very recently Gareth was made a company director of Bro Radio.
+Gareth is a Director of Bro Radio.

 Anthea started work at the YMCA in 1996 as part time office administrator and has developed a career in parallel to developing Barry YMCA.
 In 2007 she was appointed as Chief Executive Officer and is responsible for maintaining the Charity as a sustainable association as well as developing new initiatives and tackling change.

 In 2009 Anthea joined the Bro Radio team as Operational Director on a voluntary basis, to continue her work of championing local learning opportunities in creative industries.
 Anthea has since stepped down as a director of the station, but still continues to support Bro Radio’s directors, staff and volunteers through her role at Barry YMCA.